rpf13/sportsshooting_react/README.md

 ### `ErrorModal.js`

 The ErrorModal component serves as a notification system for displaying error messages to the user.
 Since it is not a nice and good idea to keep all the console.log elements in the code, I wanted to create something "useful" from user perspective.
-The `try, catch` blocks are set, why also not using the catch?
+The `try, catch` blocks are set, why also not using the `catch`?

 The `ErrorModal` component serves as a notification system for displaying error messages to the user.